|

 The number of weapons recovered was a record for any Battalion in Belfast on an emergency tour up to that time.

-If anyone has any stories, pictures, incidents etc that they would like to add to the page.
-Please e-mail me. ayoung287@msn.com
+If anyone would like to add pictures to this page, please e-mail ayoung287@msn.com